-As of 1 August, protective face masks are mandatory to wear on public transport and in enclosed shopping and service provision locations.
-The provision of services, trade in public trading outlets, leisure and entertainment activities, operation of catering facilities, restaurants, cafes, bars, nightclubs and other entertainment venues shall be organized and conducted in accordance to the requirements for the management of the flows of visitors, safe physical distance, and other key requirements for public health safety, hygiene, and the use of personal protective equipment.
+After 17 June, wearing facemasks in public is only recommended.
+Nevertheless, the provision of services, trade in public trading outlets, leisure and entertainment activities, operation of catering facilities, restaurants, cafes, bars, nightclubs and other entertainment venues shall still be organized and conducted in accordance to the requirements for the management of the flows of visitors, safe physical distance, and other key requirements for public health safety, hygiene, and the use of personal protective equipment.